 John Lewis, 300 Oxford Street, W1C 1DX.
 Nearest station is Oxford Circus.
 Book here.

-2. Aviary, Finsbury Square (open now)
+2. Aviary, Finsbury Square

 10th Floor, The Montcalm, 22-25 Finsbury Square, EC2A 1DX.
 Nearest stations are Old Street and Moorgate.
 Book here.

-4. Bar Elba, Waterloo (open now)
+5. Bar Elba, Waterloo

 Bar Elba is a prime rooftop hangout year-round, but their winter season kicks things up to the next level.
 Known for their laidback, fun-loving approach, igloos here are known as ‘party pods’, and make for excellent places to hunker down during the winter and feast on burgers, fries, and bottomless drinks.
 Plus, you can plug in your playlist and control the tunes in your pod, which is sure to lead to impromptu singalongs…

-109-117 Waterloo Road, SE1 8UL.
+111 Waterloo Road, SE1 8SG.
 Nearest station is Waterloo.
 Book here.

-5. Skylight Tobacco Dock, Wapping (open now)
+6. Skylight Tobacco Dock, Wapping

-Pennington Street, St Katharine’s & Wapping, E1W 2SF.
+Tobacco Dock, London E1W 2SF.
 Nearest station is Shadwell.
 Book here.

-7. Mercer Roof Terrace, City of London (open now)
+7. Mercer Roof Terrace, City of London

 Mercer Roof Terrace sits atop the Vintry & Mercer hotel, which also boasts slick cocktail spot Do Not Disturb.
 Amongst the landmarks to be glimpsed from the open terrace are St Paul’s Cathedral and The Shard, making it a jolly nice place to be — especially once the winter igloos and cabins make an appearance.
 Their igloos can accommodate up to eight people, while the cabins are available for smaller groups of four.
 Faux fur blankets and flickering candles are a lovely addition to the twinkling city lights!